Chart Color Schemes

 Hillside has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, Hillside's population is estimated at around 17,274.
-This reflects a decrease of 57 people since the 2021 Census, which reported a population of 17,331.
-The current population was inferred from AreaSearch's estimate of 17,271 residents following examination of ABS ERP data released in June 2024 and an additional two validated new addresses since the Census date.
-This results in a density ratio of 2,106 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 52.0% of overall population gains during recent periods.
+As of November 2025, the population of the Hillside (Melton - Vic.) statistical area is estimated at around 17,271 people.
+This figure reflects a decrease of 60 individuals since the 2021 Census, which recorded a population of 17,331.
+The current estimate is based on AreaSearch's validation of new addresses and analysis of resident population data from June 2024 ABS ERP release, totaling 17,269 plus two additional validated new addresses since the Census date.
+This results in a population density ratio of 2,106 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Overseas migration contributed approximately 52% to overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation for areas not covered by the former data.
+For future projections until 2041, AreaSearch is adopting ABS/Geoscience Australia's SA2-level projections released in 2024 with a base year of 2022.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made via weighted aggregation to the SA2 level.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Hillside is forecasted to grow by 4,326 persons based on aggregated SA2-level projections, reflecting a total increase of 25.2%.
+By 2041, the Hillside (Melton - Vic.) area is forecasted to grow significantly, with an increase of 4,326 persons, reflecting a total growth rate of 25.2% over the 17-year period.

 Frequently Asked Questions - Population